open-compensation-token-license/license-token-website/wikisrc/open-source-project-funding-platformsd.md

 In response to this need, [funding platforms](https://www.opencollective.com/) have emerged, providing a structured way for open source projects to receive financial support.
 These platforms operate on various models, including but not limited to:

 - **Donation-based**: Allowing users to donate small sums of money directly to the project.
+Explore more about [Donations for Open Source Projects](https://www.license-token.com/wiki/donations-for-open-source-projects).
 - **Sponsorship**: Where companies can sponsor specific features or components of a project.
 Learn more about [Open Source Sponsorship](https://www.license-token.com/wiki/open-source-sponsorship).
 - **Grants**: Larger, often one-time payments for significant developments or milestones.
+Discover [Open Source Grants for Developers](https://www.license-token.com/wiki/open-source-grants-for-developers).

 ## Key Players in Open Source Funding